Nadine2016/knative/troubleshoot.md

 {: tsCauses}
 There are several reasons why you might not be able to create a project in your resource group.
 1. Your project name must be unique in the region.
 2. You might already have a project in the region.
 During the Experimental release, you are limited to creating a single project in a region.
-3. You must have the proper platform access to create a project.
+3. You might not have the proper platform access to create a project.

 {: tsResolve}
 1. If you receive a warning message about your project name not being unique, select a different name.